devnull-cz/c-prog-lang/modules/static-analysis.md

   - this is useful also for "taint analysis" - following potentially unsanitized data input across all code paths to determine if it can be used to exploit code deficiencies
-  - the method has its drawbacks - false positives, can be foiled somethimes because it does not understand enough context and program internals
+  - the method has its drawbacks - false positives, can be foiled sometimes because it does not understand enough context and program internals

 - Clang: the `scan-build` script is front-end to the library performing checks,